2022 United States state legislative elections: National results

 The Democrats flipped the Minnesota Senate, the Michigan Senate for the first time since 1984, and the Michigan House of Representatives from Republican control, and they also established a coalition government in the Alaska Senate.
 Meanwhile, the Alaska House of Representatives switched from a Democratic-led coalition to a Republican-led coalition.
 Further special elections on February 7, 2023, gave Democrats control of the Pennsylvania House of Representatives.
 Democrats had won control of the chamber in 2022, but vacancies prevented them from seating it until after the special elections.
+Additionally, Democrats gained a supermajority in the Vermont General Assembly, which combined with their supermajority in the Vermont Senate, allowed Democrats to override any vetoes from Republican governor Phil Scott.
+Republicans gained a supermajority in the North Carolina Senate, and while they initially fell one seat shy of a supermajority in the General Assembly, they later gained one in April 2023 when a lawmaker switched parties, allowing them to override vetoes from Democratic governor Roy Cooper.

 Maps

 Partisan control of state governments following the 2022 elections: